chrismou/phergie-irc-plugin-react-weather/README.md

 The default provider is OpenWeatherSearch, which requires a free api key to use (which you can get from [here](http://openweathermap.org/appid).

-Once you've got your appid, you can set up the plugin as follows:

 ```php
 new \Chrismou\Phergie\Plugin\Weather\Plugin(array(